Kornelch/ChroTeMoVi/UserManual.md

 Run again Python console, and check if there is still warning.
 If all is OK, you should see just clear console.
 ![python with tcl](http://i.imgur.com/2dD7K5l.png)

-Notice, that there is no warning.
+Notice that there is no warning.
 You can try to use visual library .
 Type in the Python console `from visual import *` and press Enter.
 Probably you do not have it, and you will see error message: